UbiqTeam/MapDistance/README.md

 ( **NOTE**:  The user can place a mix of markers from either mode to form a quadrilateral)

 **To clear the screen**, press the button "Clear Map".
+This will remove the markers, the square, and the inputs completely.

 **After markers are locked**, they can be removed by clicking on them.
+This only removes the marker rendering.
 The point will remain for the square drawing.
+To remove a locked marker point, use "clear map".

 ### Outputs